-“I applied the theories I learnt on the ground and it worked.
+“I applied the theories I learned on the ground and it worked.
 The students' performance and understanding of the subject improved.”

 The positive mark she’d left on the lives of thousands of young students over the years would never have been possible if she didn’t decide to take a stand and end her abusive marriage.